edwinekyang/srpms/docs/Deployment.md

   export LDAP_ADDR="ldap://$DOCKER_GATEWAY"

   # Make sure your ssh connection is alive when the container is running
+  # Port 389 is in the range of 1~1024, as such we need sudo privilege.
   sudo ssh -L "$DOCKER_GATEWAY":389:ldap.anu.edu.au:389 <UniID>@srpms.cecs.anu.edu.au
   ```